-Most people that I know love crispy Totino's pizza rolls that have been cooked in the oven.
-But you have to preheat the oven and then the cooking time is 10 to 15 minutes.
-We all know that the best way to cook them is by deep-frying them.
+Most people that I know love crispy Totino’s pizza rolls that have been cooked in the oven.
+But you have to preheat the oven and then cook for 10 to 15 minutes.
+We all know the best way to cook them is by deep-frying them.
 But that also takes time to heat the oil, fry then clean up the mess.

 I set out to find the best way to air fry these little pizza bites.
 I do not want to admit how much time was spent on Reddit researching cooking times and temperatures.
 But that gave me a baseline of where to start.
 The consensus was that higher air frying temperatures caused the pizza rolls to blow out.

 Next, I went to Totino’s website.
 They recommend cooking on a baking sheet in a single layer at 425F for 10 to 15 minutes for the oven method.
 The website does say, “Filling will be very hot.”
 That is an understatement; molten cheese lava is in an extraordinary class of hot.